yeshu9098/paper-trading-setup/README.md

 ## How to use
-To use this app you need to have a angel broking account and its smartapi credentials like username, password, api key, token etc. and for live data you need to run 'https://github.com/yeshu9098/market-live-feed.git' script in seperate terminal to fetch live data
+To use this app you need to have a angel broking account and its smartapi credentials like username, password, api key, token etc. to start the application you need to run redis-server and worker.py in seperate terminals and then run the django application

 ## Features